mento-protocol/docs/use-mento/getting-mento-stables/on-mobile.md

    * Bank transfer (through partners)
    * Crypto transfer from another wallet
    * On-ramp providers like Ramp
-4. Swap CELO to cUSD, cEUR, cREAL and others using the in-app exchange
+4. Swap CELO to USDm, EURm, BRLm and others using the in-app exchange

 Learn more at [valora.xyz](https://valora.xyz/)